Updated: November, 2022

-DO WE HAVE CASES OF CORONAVIRUS IN CONNECTICUT?
+CASES OF CORONAVIRUS IN CONNECTICUT?

 HOW IS CORONAVIRUS TRANSMITTED?

-HOW CAN I HELP PROTECT MYSELF?
+HOW CAN I HELP PROTECT MYSELF

-Coronavirus “SCAM ALERT” Warning
+Coronavirus “SCAM ALERT” Warnings

-The Connecticut Departments of Consumer Protection (DCP), Public Health (DPH) and the Office of the Attorney General William Tong is warning consumers that scam artists are trying to take advantage of consumers’ during heightened attention to coronavirus.
+The Connecticut Departments of Consumer Protection (DCP), Public Health (DPH) and the Office of the Attorney General William Tong is warning consumers that scam artists are trying to take advantage of consumers’ during heightened attention to Coronavirus.
 Scam artists may post, email, and text to promote false information about “cases” of the disease in your neighborhood that do not exist, and bogus prevention medication in order to obtain your personal information and your money.
 They also may ask you to donate to victims through a sham charity or offer “advice” about false treatments for the disease.

 Any consumers who notice one of these scams or feel they have fallen victim to a scam should report it to DCP or the Office of the Attorney General as soon as they are able using the below contact information: